ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_sorting_handler_for_econtent.md

 The handler is then used whenever the search clause is an instance of `PriorityFieldSorting`.

-This means that when you add this to `eshopQuery`, it executes the handler.
+This means that when you add this search clause to `eshopQuery`, the method executes the handler.

 ``` xml
 <parameter key="siso_search.search_sort_handler.priority.econtent.class">MyProject\Bundle\ProjectBundle\Service\Search\PriorityFieldSortingHandler</parameter>